HP ENVY Ultrabook 4-1090eo support

 This document pertains to HP and Compaq Notebook PCs with a docking station.

-This document contains recommendations for resolving issues that you may encounter while using your computer with any model of HP docking station.
+This document contains recommendations for resolving issues that you might encounter while using your computer with any model of HP docking station.
 Use the information in this document to verify that your computer is compatible with the docking station and with the power adapter, to resolve connection issues, and to update device drivers.

-In sample one, you dock the computer onto the docking station connector on the docking station.
+In sample one, dock the computer onto the docking station connector on the docking station.
 The remaining connections are located on the back and sides of the docking station.

 If you encounter issues with any HP docking station, try the following solutions.

-Make sure that the docking station is compatible with your computer series/model
+Making sure that the docking station is compatible with your computer series/model

+If you are using a docking station that is not compatible with your computer, you may experience problems.
 The computer docking connections located on the bottom of the computer vary between computer models.
 For the docking station to work properly, the docking posts, eject mechanisms, and electrical connections on the docking station must be compatible with the connections on your computer model.

 Figure 3: Docking station connectors